Jun Fan Jeet Kune Do

 set structure or style is imposed upon him.

 "JKD is not a form of special conditioning with a set of beliefs and a particular approach.
 So basically it is not a “mass” art.
 It does not look at combat from a certain angle but from all possible angles because it is not based on any system...
 JKD is the absence of a system of stereotyped techniques."

 "Jeet Kune Do uses all ways and is bound by none, and likewise it uses any techniques or means that serve its end.
 In this art, efficiency is anything that scores...
 Let it be understood once and for all that I have not invented a new style, composite or modification.
 I have in no way set Jeet Kune Do within a distinct form governed by laws that distinguish it from "this" style or "that" method...
 Therefore, to attempt to define JKD in terms of a distinct style — be it kung fu, karate, street fighting or Bruce Lee's martial art — is to completely miss its meaning.
 Its teaching simply cannot be confined within a system."

 By August 1996, one of its key members, Dan Inosanto, had left.
 This was acknowledged by the other Nucleus members in their January 1997 newsletter: "Dan Inosanto has since chosen not to play an active role in the Nucleus."
 By the early 2000s, the organization had disbanded and ceased operations completely.

+In the modern day, Jun Fan Jeet Kune Do/Jun Fan JKD/JFJKD continues to exist as an informal classification by JKD practitioners wishing to draw a distinction between Bruce Lee's personal application of Jeet Kune Do and that of others.
+Though, in line with Bruce Lee's own documented beliefs, it does not constitute an official style or system with a defined syllabus that was either recognised or endorsed by Lee himself.